drr0b/RepData_PeerAssessment1/PA1_template.md

 Hence the mean is 10766, while the median is 10765.
 I made the mean an integer because the formatting was weird otherwise.

 ## What is the average daily activity pattern?
-1) Next we plot the average number of steps taken for each 5 minute interval over the observation period.
+1) For this part  we are intereested in plotting the average number of steps taken for each 5 minute interval over the observation period.
 This requires getting the means for each of the 288 intervals:

 ```r